danReynolds/EARTH121/lessons/IgneousRock.md

 # Sills

 Tabular concordant plutons formed when magma is injected along sedimentary bedding surfaces and are called sills.
 Product of fluid mafic magmas in shallow environments.
-Sills closely resemble buried laval flows.
+Sills closely resemble buried lava flows.
 Both are tabular and have columnar jointing. **Columnar joints** form as igneous rocks cool and develop shrinkage fractures that produce long, pillar-like columns.

-To distiniguish between a sill and a buried lava flow, the upper portion of a buried lava flow usually has voids produced by escaping gas bubbles, while sills form when magma has been forcefully intruded between sedimentary rocks and has baked zones in the rock above and below.
+To distinguish between a sill and a buried lava flow, the upper portion of a buried lava flow usually has voids produced by escaping gas bubbles, while sills form when magma has been forcefully intruded between sedimentary rocks and has baked zones in the rock above and below.
 Buried lava flows have baked zones only below, not on the overlying rock as well.

 ## Laccoliths